Advestis/enAInem/paper.md

 # Functionality

-EnAInem provides a suite of tools for scalable and interpretable decomposition of multiway and multi-view data:
+EnAInem provides a suite of tools for scalable and interpretable decompositions of multiway and multi-view data:

 - **Fast HALS for tensors of any order** [@cichocki2009fast]: Implements Hierarchical Alternating Least Squares (HALS) for efficient non-negative tensor factorization.
 This method generalizes NMF to higher-order tensors and is known for its fast convergence under non-negativity constraints.